-EUROPEANS ARE keen users of the internet, but you would not know it is looking at a list of the world’s biggest companies peddling stuff and services online.
-The continent’s failure to spawn an Amazon or Alibaba—the top 20 most valuable internet firms are either American or Chinese—has long been a blemish on Europe’s collective self-esteem.
+EUROPEANS ARE keen internet users, but you would not know it is looking at a list of the world’s biggest companies peddling stuff and services online.
+The continent’s failure to spawn an Amazon or Alibaba—the top 20 most valuable internet firms are American or Chinese—has long been a blemish on Europe’s collective self-esteem.
 That will soon change.
-On March 25th Naspers, a South African media group, announced it would spin off a company made up of its investments in tech firms and list it in Amsterdam.
+On March 25th, Naspers, a South African media group, announced it would spin off a company made up of its investments in and list it in Amsterdam.
 Europe, at last, will have a tech giant of its own.

 Sort of.
 The new firm will undoubtedly be big: analysts expect NewCo, as the outfit is being dubbed until branding consultants come up with an even less inspiring name, will boast a market value of around $100bn.
 But what would be Europe’s second-biggest technology firm (see chart) will have little to do with Europe or its consumers.
 Most of its value will be down to the purchase in 2001 by Naspers of one-third of Tencent, a Chinese group best known for its universal WeChat app, for $32m.
 The 31% stake it still owns is now worth $133bn.

-Naspers, which started as an Afrikaans newspaper group a century ago, has since gone on to invest in a host of startups, mostly in emerging markets.
-The runaway success of Tencent has created an enviable headache: Naspers has become too big for the Johannesburg stock exchange, where it now makes up a quarter of the local index.
-Such scale requires foreign investors, not all of whom are keen on South Africa’s currency and political risk.
+Naspers, which started as an Afrikaans newspaper group a century ago, has since invested in a host of startups, mostly in emerging markets.
+The runaway success of Tencent has created an enviable headache: Naspers has become too exchange, where it now makes up a quarter of the local index.
+Such scale requires foreign investors, not all keen on South Africa’s currency and political risk.
 Amsterdam, where Naspers already has staff, has similar listing requirements to Johannesburg.

 Naspers has no plans to go that far.
-It will retain 75% of NewCo when it lists it later this year, and has not given up trying to replicate its Tencent jackpot.
-An investment in Flipkart, an Indian online retailer, made handsome returns when that firm was sold to Walmart last year, for example.
-The next wager on Europe, anyone?
+It will retain 75% of NewCo when it lists it online retailer, made handsome returns when that firm was sold to Walmart last year.
+The next wager on Europe, anyone?, and has not given up trying to replicate its Tencent jackpot.
+For example, an investment in Flipkart, an Indian